puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 [live_puppet_status]: ./images/console/live_puppet_status.png

-Puppet Enterprise (PE)'s configuration management features rely on the **puppet agent service**, which runs on every node and fetches configurations from the puppet master server. [(See the Puppet section of this manual for more details.)](./puppet_tools.html)
+Puppet Enterprise (PE)'s configuration management features rely on the **Puppet agent service**, which runs on every node and fetches configurations from the Puppet master server. [(See the Puppet section of this manual for more details.)](./puppet_tools.html)

-By default, puppet agent idles in the background and performs a run every 30 minutes, but the orchestration engine can give complete control over this behavior.
+By default, Puppet agent idles in the background and performs a run every 30 minutes, but the orchestration engine can give complete control over this behavior.
 See the table of contents above for an overview of the available features.

-> **Note:** The orchestration engine cannot trigger a node's _very first_ puppet agent run.
+> **Note:** The orchestration engine cannot trigger a node's _very first_ Puppet agent run.
 A node's first run will happen automatically within 30 minutes after you [sign its certificate][certsign].

 Basics
 -----

 ### Invoking Actions

-The orchestration engine can control Puppet from the **PE console** and from the puppet master server's Linux **command line.** These interfaces don't have identical capabilities, so this page will call out any differences when applicable.
+The orchestration engine can control Puppet from the **PE console** and from the Puppet master server's Linux **command line.** These interfaces don't have identical capabilities, so this page will call out any differences when applicable.

 > See the following pages for basic instructions on invoking actions, including how to log in:
 >